ValentinDebon/jormungandr/docs/orm.1.md

 - -U : By default, the **sysroot** is mounted read-only in the sandbox.
 If you are creating a system image on-the-fly, you might want to directly export some libraries and headers.
 This option allows mounting **sysroot** with write access.
 - -i : Start an interactive shell in the sandbox, for manual experimentation, debug, etc...
+- -r : Usurpate 0:0 (root's) user and group id instead of the default 1000:1000 credentials in the sandbox.
 - -t \<toolchain\> : Specify the **toolchain** mounted read-only as the sandbox root directory.
 - -b \<bsys\> : Specify the **bsys** made available read-only in **/var/bsys** and executed if not interactive (no **-i**).
 - -w \<workspace\> : Specify the **workspace** in which orm's workdirs are created, if none specified, it is inferred from **srcdir** path.